 Pros: A writer gains from hearing the consultant read the paper out loud.
 The reader will hesitate while reading a sentence that is confusing, for example, indicating where the writer did not clearly convey a point.
 If consultants read the paper out loud they maintain control of the pace of the consultation and can stop if they need to concentrate silently, write a note, or give the writer time to write a note or make a correction.
 Also, reading out loud is an effective way to get a general sense of the paper as a whole.
-When you minimize your opportunities for frequent note-taking or silent reflection, you may find yourself concluding the paper with a sense only of its most pervasive or salient issues.

 Cons: The consultant may not feel comfortable reading the paper out loud.
 Some consultants find it too difficult to read aloud while trying to consider and prioritize all the aspects of a paper.
 If you are such a consultant and the writer prefers this reading strategy, help yourself out by pausing when you need to reread part of the paper or to take notes.
 Also, let yourself off the hook: it is not your job to notice and record absolutely everything about a paper.
 Focusing on the student's process, rather than their product, frees you up to read for the paper's most pervasive or salient issues.
 If you choose this strategy, you will want to make sure the writer is listening carefully and doing a lot of the proofreading and prioritizing.